NACC-Aus/PhotoMon-iOS/README.md

 NACC currently operates Photomon configured to a dedicated database which is administered by the app developer.
 Third parties wishing to use Photomon with the same database can enter into a financial arrangement with the app developer to provide the service.
 Please contact NACC for further details;
 Photomon is covered by the GNU General Public License and as such can be altered to facilitate connection to a different database, please contact NACC for further information.

-Photomon Android is covered by the GNU GPL 3.0 License, which can be found here: https://github.com/NACC-Aus/Photomon-Android/blob/master/LICENSE.md
+The Photomon iOS app is covered by the GNU GPL 3.0 License, which can be found here: https://github.com/NACC-Aus/Photomon-iOS/blob/master/LICENSE.md

 The Photomon Android app source can be found here: https://github.com/NACC-Aus/Photomon-Android